-When it comes to the browser domain, there are quite a few noteworthy names that could pop up in your mind.
-The likes of Google Chrome, Microsoft Edge, Apple Safari, and a plethora of other Chromium-based browsers are all enjoying decent market share.
+There are quite a few notable names that could pop up in your mind regarding the browser domain.
+Google Chrome, Microsoft Edge, Apple Safari, and many other Chromium-based browsers enjoy a decent market share.

-However, this is just one of the very differentiating factors between these two powerhouses.
-With a plentitude of unique features and some nifty built-in functionalities, users are generally engrossed in the clouds of confusion as to which one they should settle for.
+However, this is just one differentiating factor between these two powerhouses.
+With an abundance of unique features and some nifty built-in functionalities, users are generally engrossed in the clouds of confusion as to which one they should settle for.

-And if this question was bugging you as well, then this comparison tutorial between Opera and Firefox browser will settle this debate for good.
-Here we will be weighing in all the important features that both these browsers behold and will then make you aware of which one outweighs the other, and why.
+And if this question was bugging you as well, then this comparison tutorial between Opera and Firefox browsers will settle this debate for good.
+Here we will weigh all the essential features both browsers behold and then make you aware of which outweighs the other and why.

 So without further ado, let’s get started —

-When you are surfing the world wide web, the trackers are always keeping an eye on your online browsing activity.
-While the benefit for the same is documented to help the browser in sending curated content to the user, but there’s much more to that since they possess a great security risk as well.
+Trackers constantly monitor your online browsing activity when surfing the world wide web.
+While the benefit for the same is documented to help the browser send curated content to the user, there’s much more to that since they possess a significant security risk.

 In this regard, Opera seems to have quite a decent job.
-They have blocked all the third-party tracking cookies by default so that you have one less thing to worry about.
-Not only that, but they have also incorporated tracker-blockers that are known to block all the crypto-mining scripts, which is something that not many other browsers could claim off.
+They have blocked all the third-party tracking cookies by default, so you have one less thing to worry about.
+Not only that, but they have also incorporated tracker-blockers that are known to block all the crypto-mining scripts, which is something that not many other browsers could claim.

 However, Mozilla has taken this even a step ahead.
-Rather than directly blocking all the trackers, it has segregated its tracker blocking mechanism into three different segments: Standard, Strict, and Custom.
-Apart from that, it also blocks all the social media trackers, which has really become the need of the hour.
+Rather than directly blocking all the trackers, it has segregated its tracker-blocking mechanism into three segments: Standard, Strict, and Custom.
+Apart from that, it also blocks all the social media trackers, which has become the need of the hour.

-So while both the browsers seem to have given attention towards the tracker blocking, Firefox takes an upper hand, mainly because it gives users more granular controls over this functionality.
+So while both browsers seem to have given attention to the tracker blocking, Firefox takes the upper hand, mainly because it gives users more granular controls over this functionality.

 The sites that tend to adopt the practice of sending intrusive and disruptive ads are always on the rise.
-All this tends to disrupt the normal workflow of the users apart from breaking down the UX/UI element as well.
+All this tends to disrupt the standard workflow of the users apart from breaking down the UX/UI element.
 This is where the need for an ad-blocker arises.

-Keeping a note of the same, Opera comes equipped with a built-in adblocker.
+Keeping a note of the same, Opera comes equipped with a built-in ad blocker.
 And it performs decently well.
-Not only is it able to stop all the different ad layouts, but it also has provided you with an option to create your own rules.
-For example, you may add your preferred sites to the whitelist, and hence that the latter could still display ads and earn their fair share of revenues.
+Not only is it able to stop all the different ad layouts, but it also provides you with an option to create your own rules.
+For example, you may add your preferred sites to the allowlist, so the latter could still display ads and earn their fair share of revenues.

-However, when it comes to Mozilla’s offering, there’s no such thing as an ad-blocker.
+However, there’s no such thing as an ad-blocker regarding Mozilla’s offering.
 So there are two different approaches that you could opt for.
-These include installing a third-party extension or going for the Strict level of tracking block, which is able to block most of the intrusive ads.
+These include installing a third-party extension or going for the Strict level of tracking block, blocking most intrusive ads.

-Having a native ad blocker is always a good option rather than being dependent on an add-on or going for an indirect approach of blocking trackers for stopping the ads.
+A native ad blocker is always a good option rather than being dependent on an add-on or going for an indirect approach of blocking trackers to stop the ads.
 So Opera manages to outdo Firefox in this domain.

-VPN provides a safe and encrypted passage for the transfer of data from the source to the destination.
-Apart from that, it also allows you to access the geo-restricted contents with ease.
+VPN provides a safe and encrypted passage for data transfer from the source to the destination.
+Apart from that, it also allows you to access geo-restricted content with ease.

-In this regard, Opera has again taken a similar route and has built-in a VPN tool.
+In this regard, Opera has again taken a similar route and has built in a VPN tool.
 With just a single click, you could enable it and browse via the location of your choice.
-Likewise, it also displays some additional information sets such as the total data exchanged as well as its date and time.
-You could even use this VPN in the Private Browsing mode.
+Likewise, it also displays some additional information sets, such as the total data exchanged and its date and time.
+You could even use this VPN in Private Browsing mode.

-If we turn our attention towards Firefox, then there’s no built-in Virtual Private Network.
+If we turn our attention toward Firefox, there’s no built-in Virtual Private Network.
 As a result, you would again have to be on the lookout for a decent VPN app or software.

-While Opera’s VPN is still far from a finished product, the fact that’s present in its ecosystem by default really makes the job easier for the end-user.
-As a result, it takes an upper hand over Firefox in the battle of VPNs!
+While Opera’s VPN is still far from a finished product, its presence in its ecosystem by default makes the job easier for the end-user.
+As a result, it takes the upper hand over Firefox in the battle of VPNs!

 Having cross-device support has now become a necessity rather than a luxury.
-By syncing all your data and allowing you to access your contents from all the linked devices, it streamlines all our workflow data.
+Syncing all your data and allowing you to access your contents from all the linked devices streamlines all our workflow data.

-Once you sign in with your Opera account, your bookmarks, history passwords, and all the saved data get easily accessible across all the linked devices.
+Once you sign in with your Opera account, your bookmarks, history passwords, and saved data are easily accessible across all the linked devices.
 Then its My Flow features prove to be the icing on the cake.
-Without even logging into your account, you could easily share different file types, including images, videos, links, notes among others.
+Without logging into your account, you could easily share different file types, including images, videos, links, and notes.

-Firefox also allows you to sync the browser data across different devices.
-Just sign in via your account, and then you would be able to access bookmarks, settings, data, and opened tabs between all these devices.
+Firefox also allows you to sync browser data across different devices.
+Just sign in via your account, and then you can access bookmarks, settings, data, and opened tabs between all these devices.

-Nowadays every browser comes preloaded with some handy utility tools.
-Not only do they help the end-users, but they also help the bowser in creating their unique identity.
+Nowadays, every browser comes preloaded with some handy utility tools.
+They help the end-users and help the browser create its unique identity.

 In this regard, Opera has baked in quite a lot of add-ons.
 To begin with, you could easily take screenshots on the go, use Spell Checking to check for spelling and grammatical mistakes, enable Reader Mode for a distraction-free environment, or even give a shot at its Unit Converters.
 Likewise, it also comes with a built-in CryptoCurrency Wallet.

-Spell Check, Reader Mode, and Screenshot Editor are present in the Mozilla Firefox browser as well.
+Spell Check, Reader Mode, and Screenshot Editor are also present in the Mozilla Firefox browser.
 Furthermore, it has also added a Bookmark Manager to effectively handle all your bookmarks across the synced devices.
 Moreover, using its Picture in Picture Mode, you could watch your preferred videos in a small overlay window that could be resized and dragged to any corner of your screen.

-As compared to Firefox, Opera doesn’t have a Text to Speech and the AutoPlay Blocking feature.
+Compared to Firefox, Opera doesn’t have a Text Speech or AutoPlay Blocking feature.
 On the flip side, Firefox misses out on Battery Saver and Workspaces that Opera could brag about.
-All in all, handling out a winner’s medal in this section ultimately boils down to individual preferences.
+In this section, handling a winner’s medal ultimately boils down to individual preferences.

 Many users prefer to change the look and feel of the stock browsing experience.
-Right from tweaking the user interface to making modifications to individual browser components, there’s a lot to try out.
+There’s a lot to try, from tweaking the user interface to modifying individual browser components.

 Firefox also displays news feeds and articles directly from Pockets.
-Likewise, it gives you the option to tweak the Title bar, Menu bar, and the Bookmarks toolbar.
+Likewise, it allows you to tweak the Title bar, Menu bar, and Bookmarks toolbar.
 Apart from that, you could also download additional themes from the store.

 Again, it’s hard to tag a clear-cut winner in this domain.
-While Opera gives you the option to customize the entire interface, Firefox majorly focuses on tweaking individual browser components.
+While Opera allows you to customize the entire interface, Firefox focuses on tweaking individual browser components.

 Extensions are third-party add-ons that tend to add more features to the browser.
 While some focus on utility, others promise a much safer browsing experience, and some are a boon for the official workspaces.

 Opera boasts of a plentitude of extensions spread across varied domains.
-Right from Adblockers, to password managers, to social media and tabs management, there’s a lot to look forward to.
-While the UI of its extension store looks a tad outdated, but that shouldn’t be a cause of any major issues as its categories and filer tabs will make it quite easy to search for the extension of your choice.
+There’s much to look forward to, from Adblockers to password managers to social media and tabs management.
+While the UI of its extension store looks a tad outdated, that shouldn’t cause any significant issues as its categories and filer tabs will make it relatively easy to search for the extension of your choice.

-Since Firefox doesn’t come with a built-in adblocker or VPN, the need for extension becomes all the more important.
+Since Firefox doesn’t have a built-in adblocker or VPN, the need for an extension becomes more critical.
 And its user-friendly extension store wouldn’t leave you disappointed.
-It also has a decent collection of third-party add-ons up its arsenal that more often than not is enough to checkmark the requirements for the end-user.
+It also has a decent collection of third-party add-ons up its arsenal that is enough to checkmark the requirements for the end-user more often than not.

-Since Opera is a Chromium browser, you could easily try out all the Chrome extensions as well.
-Hence it automatically translates to a richer collection in comparison with Firefox, which has still some catching up left to do.
+Since Opera is a Chromium browser, you could quickly try all Chrome extensions.
+Hence, it automatically translates to a more decadent collection than Firefox, which still has some catching up.

-While this isn’t a quantifiable term that we could explain in plain numbers, yet speed is among the most important factors on which a user generally rests their overall decision.
+While this isn’t a quantifiable term that we could explain in plain numbers, speed is among the most critical factors in which a user generally rests their overall decision.

-We decided to keep this determinant at the end because, by this point, you would have got a pretty decent idea regarding the plethora of features that Opera beholds.
+We decided to keep this determinant at the end because, by this point, you would have a decent idea regarding the plethora of features Opera beholds.
 And this ultimately leads to its downfall.
-Since most of its functionalities are directly baked into the browser, its associated processes tend to make the browser a tad slower in everyday usage.
+Since most of its functionalities are directly baked into the browser, its associated processes make it a tad slower in everyday usage.

-On the other hand, Firefox, though not bereft of features either, has managed to effectively endure the high and extensive resource usages.
+On the other hand, although not bereft of features, Firefox has endured high and extensive resource usage.
 And the fact that it lacks a native ad blocker and VPN seems to be a blessing in disguise for them, at least in this segment.

 So the fact that Opera is based on the clunky Chromium with many built-in options tends to make it a bit slower than Firefox, which impressively manages the browser’s resource consumption.

-With this, we come to the end of this extensive and detailed comparison test between two of the most well-known players in the browser industry.
+With this, we end this extensive and detailed comparison test between two of the most well-known players in the browser industry.

-Apart from that, both these browsers behold some nifty and useful features that make it a standout player from the rest.
-Whereas Firefox gives you the option to determine how stringent privacy you prefer, Opera could call its My Flow and Crypto-Currency features as its USP.
+Apart from that, both these browsers behold some nifty and useful features that make them standout players.
+Whereas Firefox allows you to determine how stringent privacy you prefer, Opera could call its My Flow, and Crypto-Currency features its USP.

 So this was all from us.
 What are your opinions on the same?
-Do let us know in the comments section which one is your preferred choice from the two.
+Please let us know in the comments section which is your preferred choice.